sixcircuit/runner/README.md

 ## Usage

 You need a file named `run_file` in the current directory, or in a parent directory of the current working directory.
 Runner will search "above" the current working directory and use the closest `run_file` it finds.
+If it doesn't find a `run_file` in the current directory, or it's parents.
+It will check for a `run_file` in the directory next to the "binary".
+So if you include it with your project, next to your `run_file` you can call it from a parent directory, or absolutely.
+`/home/foo_user/run some_command` only works if there is a `run_file` in `/home/foo_user`.

 ```python
 # run_file